 - Revamp existing housing to encourage outdoor access

 - Build new housing, such as portable houses for frequent rotation of hens, integrated production systems, hoop houses

-- Improve quality of pasture in terms of animal nutrition and health of land
+- Improve quality of pasture in terms of animal nutrition & health of land

-- Increase shade and protect against the elements and predators
+- Increase shade and/or protect against the elements

 - Provide effective/safe fencing of pasture

 If not submitting the application online, please download the application, and type directly into the document.
 Print and mail your completed, typed application to: